dburr/SIFTools/README.md

 01/16/2016: free gem as login bonus, which brings you to 50 gems.
 You will have 50 love gems on 01/16/2016.
 Good things come to those who wait!
 ```

+## The Web App

+You asked for a web app, and here it is!
+The [web_app](web_app) directory contains a (mostly) fully featured web app version of SIF Tools.
+The best part is, you don't need a web server to run it.
+You should just be able to open the [sif_tools.html](web_app/sif_tools.html) file in your local web browser and run it right on your own computer.
+You will need to have JavaScript enabled in your browser however.
+(Of course you can host these files on a web server just like any other website, if you happen to have access to a web server.)

+**Right now the only part of the web app that works is the Rank Calculator.
+I am working on finishing the rest of the calculators (Love Gem, Card Level-up and Event End.)
+Stay tuned!**

 ## Bugs?
 Need help?
 Got any suggestions/ideas for new features?
 Or want to chat?